Judith Malina: Career

-In 1963, they had to close the Living Theatre because of IRS charges (later proved false) of tax problems, and Malina and Beck were convicted of contempt of court, in part because Judith defended Julian wearing the garb of Portia from The Merchant of Venice – and tried to use a similar argument.

-In 1969, the company decided to divide into three groups.
-One worked on the pop scene in London, another went to India to study traditional Indian theatre arts, and the third, including Malina and Beck, traveled in 1971 to Brazil to tour.
-They were imprisoned there on political charges for two months by the military government.

-After Beck's death from cancer in 1985, company member Hanon Reznikov, who had become Malina's lover (they married in 1988), assumed co-leadership of the Living Theatre company.
-In 2007, it opened its own theater at 21 Clinton Street in Manhattan.
-In April 2008 Reznikov suffered a stroke and while hospitalized died of pneumonia on May 3 of the same year at the age of 57.
+In 1947, Malina and her husband Julian Beck opened The Living Theatre, an experimental theatre company that focused on producing unconventional works by both American and European authors.
+By 1963, all three of the Living Theatre venues in New York had been shut down by authorities, in one instance by the IRS due to a tax dispute.
+The organization attributes this to "the difficulty of operating a unique, experimental enterprise within a cultural establishment ill-equipped to accept it", though the group returned to the United States in 1968.

 Malina appeared occasionally in films, beginning in 1975, when she played Al Pacino's mother in Dog Day Afternoon.
-Using her for the role was Pacino's idea, said its director, Sidney Lumet.
-Lumet recalls that tracking her down was difficult, as she had moved from New York to Vermont.
+Using her for the role was Pacino's idea, said its director Sidney Lumet.
+Lumet recalled that contacting her was difficult because she had moved to Vermont.
 "I had no idea of what to expect," said Lumet.
 "I didn't even know whether she'd want to do a 'commercial' film.
 Well, let me tell you, she is an actress.
 Totally professional.
-She also had no money and we had to pay her fare from Vermont, but she walked in and was perfect."
+She also had no money, and we had to pay her fare from Vermont, but she walked in and was perfect."